-ESOL: English for Speakers of Other Languages is a program that identifies and serves the linguistic and academic needs of student who enter our school with limited English Proficiency.
-Students who enter our school system with a first language other than English are identified as English Learners, or ELS.
+ESOL/MLP English for Speakers of Other Languages is a program that identifies and serves the linguistic and academic needs of students who enter our school with limited English Proficiency.
+The name has changed to Multilingual Learner Program.
+Students who enter our school system with a first language other than English are identified as Multi-Lingual Learners.
+(MLLs)

 Students are assessed annually using the ACCESS test to determine proficiency levels.
 Students are given scores in Reading, Writing, Listening and Speaking.

-Entering (level 1) and Beginning (2) levels receive direct ESOL services, extensive accommodations/modifications in the mainstream classroom.
+Entering (level 1) and Beginning (2) levels receive direct MLP services, extensive accommodations and/or modifications in the mainstream classroom.

-Developing (3) and Expanding (4) may receive direct services or may be monitored and receive accommodations/modifications as needed.
+Developing (3) and Expanding (4) may receive direct services or may be monitored and receive accommodations or modifications as needed.

-Bridging (5) is monitored by the ESOL teacher.
+Bridging (5) is monitored by the MLPS (Multilingual Learner Program Specialist).
 Accommodations may still be provided if necessary.

-The ESOL program in Aiken County Public School District follows the World-class Instructional Design and Assessment (WIDA) standards framework.
-WIDA draws upon mulitiple theories and approaches in an effort to describe language use in academic contexts; this is the language that ELs must acquire and negotiate to participate successfully in school.
+The ML program in Aiken County Public School District follows the World-class Instructional Design and Assessment (WIDA) standards framework.
+WIDA draws upon multiple theories and approaches in an effort to describe language use in academic contexts; this is the language that MLLs must acquire and negotiate to participate successfully in school.